 Apply or recommend a participant below.

-The Refugee Employment Support Program (RESP) is an initiative by the NSW Government that addresses the challenges that are experienced by refugees and people seeking asylum in finding suitable and skilled employment opportunities.
+The Refugee Employment Support Program (RESP) is an initiative by the NSW Government that addresses the challenges that are experienced by refugees in finding suitable and skilled employment opportunities.

 *For those under 18 years of age, we require a signed certificate of exemption.